Koredotcom/docs/docs/xo/usecases/build-a-knowledge-graph.md

 Once created, there will be times when you want to make changes to the Knowledge Graph for better organization and presentation.

-> **Note**: Once you make any changes to the Knowledge Graph, make sure to click Train on the top-right to send the updates to the Knowledge Graph engine.
+> **<p style="color:#1338BE">NOTE</p>** Once you make any changes to the Knowledge Graph, make sure to click Train on the top-right to send the updates to the Knowledge Graph engine.
 If you do not train the VA, the changes are not reflected in its responses.

 By default, intents added to a child node are visible for all its parent nodes in the path, up to the root node.